 Consider this: according to a National Council on Aging survey, hearing impaired adults age 50 and older are more likely to report:

-A closer analysis of the survey concluded that hearing aid use was associated with a 36% reduction in depression among this age group.
+A closer analysis of the survey concluded that hearing aid use was associated with a 36 percent reduction in depression among this age group.

 Purchasing a hearing aid sometimes requires a significant financial investment, so it’s important to choose a hearing aid dispenser with your best interests in mind.
 A hearing aid specialist can provide a hearing test and help select the proper device, but most importantly, she will also be available to offer ongoing support and instruction.